Scottish Study of Early Learning and Childcare – How we use your information

 Why is the data being collected?

 The Scottish Study of Early Learning and Childcare is a Scottish Government and Public Health Scotland research project.
 In 2021, the funded early learning and childcare entitlement in Scotland doubled from 600 to 1140 hours a year.
 This change sought to support children’s development and support more parents into work, study or training.
-The information collected in the study will be used to explore whether children and parents benefit from the changes, how they benefit and which groups benefit most.
-Fully anonymised findings will be shared with relevant stakeholders including Scottish Government, local authorities and childcare practitioners.
+The information collected in the study will be used to explore whether children and parents benefit from the change, how they benefit and which groups benefit most.
+Fully anonymised findings will be shared with relevant stakeholders including Scottish Government, local authorities and early learning and childcare practitioners.
 A fully anonymised report of the findings will also be published on the Scottish Government’s website.

 If you have any questions about the Scottish Study of Early Learning and Childcare, you can contact the research team at the Scottish Government using the details below: